George Chichester, 2nd Marquess of Donegall: Biography

+In Belfast, those who had engaged in the reform and patriotic politics of the 1790s remained critical of Donegall's role as the town's pocket borough master.
+As they had been in the Dublin parliament, in the new United Kingdom parliament, Belfast's two MPs were his exclusive nominees.
+Yet veterans of both reform and rebellion found in Donegall a patron's for their civic initiatives.
+In 1810, Donegall leased the land, and laid the foundation stone, for William Drennan's progressively conceived Belfast Academical Institution.
+In 1808, he had headed the list of subscribers for the Belfast Harp Society, dedicated to "preserving the national music and national instrument of Ireland" and to promoting interest the country's language, history and antiquities.

+In 1809, he leased land on the east side of Donegall Street for building the town's second Roman Catholic Church, St Patricks.

 A lifelong gambler, Lord Donegall married the daughter of Edward May, a moneylender and owner of a gambling house.
 This may have been an agreement to resolve some debts.
-In 1818 it came to light that Anna May was illegitimate and had been underage when she married.
-The result of a 1753 law meant that the marriage was invalid which would have disinherited the children from the titles.
-Proceedings were put in place to resolve the situation but it was the changing of the marriage act in 1822 which allowed the eldest son to retain his place in the inheritance.
+In 1818, it came to light that Anna May was illegitimate and had been underage at the time of the marriage.
+As a result of a 1753 law, the marriage was declared invalid, which would have disinherited the children from the titles.
+Proceedings were put in place to resolve the issue, but it was the change to the marriage act in 1822 which allowed the eldest son to retain his place in the line of inheritance.

 Lord Donegall died heavily in debt in 1844 at his home at Ormeau, County Down (which formed the basis of Ormeau Park), and was buried in St Nicholas's Church, Carrickfergus.